vrk/sheets-service/README.md

 But it's pretty unusual that you'd want this behavior.

-More likely is the case where you want to create a NodeJS backend whose data saves to one single Google Sheets spreadsheet, such as a sign-up form.
+More likely is the case where you want to create a NodeJS backend whose data saves to one single Google Sheets spreadsheet, such as a sign-up form, i.e. something like this:

-So the user flow would be like this:
 - User goes to your website
 - User fills out form and submits it
 - *Your* spreadsheet is populated with their submitted information